sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 In total, I've spent $688.34 on this project, before the small stuff like Velcro straps and color-coded cables.
 Call it $750.
 I now realize that's a lot of money.
-I am extremely pleased how it's turned out, though, and don't forsee any changes for the near future.
+I am extremely pleased how it's turned out, though, and don't foresee any changes for the near future.
 There is a large hole on the second shelf, and that's intended to be room for a modem if/when I move out of this apartment complex and have my own internet connection.
 Maybe I'll find a use for my Raspberry Pi and put it there since it's been retired